Parent & Family Advocacy and Support Training

 Where will PFAST Take Place?

-In the Fall of 2020, PFAST will be offered virtually through a Zoom online meeting platform.
+Due to the ongoing pandemic, PFAST will be offered virtually through a Zoom online meeting platform.
 You will be able to access the classes via telephone (audio only) or computer/smart phone/tablet (for full video and audio).
-After you complete the registration form below, we will send you information about how to access the weekly meetings.

 What Does Each Session Cover?